tttmmmyyyy/fixlang/README.md

 ## Overview

-Fix is a simple and easy to learn/use programming language, with the following features:
+Fix is an easy to learn/use programming language, with the following features:
 - Reference counting garbage collection, where it is guaranteed that no cycles will be created.
     - Self-referencing expression such as "let f = g f in f" is not permitted and should be written as "fix g".
 - Updating uniquely owned object